PentagonLP/ccpt/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+**This template is for submitting features that are already quite elaborated.
+If you just have a vague idea, please take a look in the ["Discussions" idea tab](https://github.com/PentagonLP/ccpt/discussions/categories/ideas).**

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]